-The mob-based visual tag system did not meet National Traceability Performance Standards and enhancements were not practical or cost effective for Victoria.
+NLIS (Sheep and Goats) was introduced in 2006, based on the use of visually readable tags along with paper-based movement documents.
+The mob-based visual tag system did not meet National Traceability Performance Standards (NLTPS) and enhancements were not practical or cost effective for Victoria.
 This change was recommended by the Victorian Auditor General's Office review of Livestock Biosecurity .

 Electronic identification tags have been mandatory in the cattle industry for over a decade.
 In addition to the traceability benefits during a disease outbreak or food safety emergency, the storage of individual animal data provides opportunities for producers to further improve their production systems.

-Read about the reasoning behind these changes by downloading the following factsheet.
+Read about the reasoning behind these changes by downloading the factsheet.

 Why a phased approach?

 The Victorian Minister for Agriculture announced on 24 August 2016 that Victoria would phase-in an electronic identification system for sheep and goats.
 Victorian sheep and goat industries have played a significant role in shaping the electronic NLIS through extensive engagement and consultation along the entire supply chain.